influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/tools/_index.md

 ## [InfluxDB inch tool](/influxdb/v1.7/tools/inch/)

 Use the InfluxDB inch tool to test InfluxDB performance.
-Adjust the number of points and tag values to test ingesting different tag cardinalities.
+Adjust metrics such as the batch size, tag values, and concurrent write streams to test how ingesting different tag cardinalities and metrics affects performance.

 ## Graphs and dashboards